create3000/x_ite/docs/_posts/components/Shape/PointProperties.md

 ### SFString [in, out] **colorMode** "TEXTURE_AND_POINT_COLOR" <small>["POINT_COLOR", "TEXTURE_COLOR", "TEXTURE_AND_POINT_COLOR"]</small>

-ColorMode has blending effect on the rendering of point sprites, applying supplied color (Color node or Material emissiveColor) and texture color
+*colorMode* has blending effect on the rendering of point sprites, applying supplied color (Color node or Material emissiveColor) and texture color

 #### Hint